AlanElPlatano/Orpheus/README.md

 - **Quality (Conservative)**: Uses Temperature 0.8, Top-p 0.95, Repetition Penalty 1.1.
 Stays close to training data for predictable, safe outputs.
 - **Creative (Experimental)**: Uses Temperature 1.1, Top-p 0.92, Repetition Penalty 1.05.
 Produces more varied, experimental outputs with higher randomness.
 - **Custom**: Allows you to manually adjust the sampling parameters to your preference.

-**Note:** Currently there's a known issue where the sampling parameter sliders don't visually update when switching modes, but the correct values ARE being used internally during generation.
-The mode selection works correctly behind the scenes.

 Below it we get options for conditional generation, this feature is not implemented yet so it doesn't have an impact on the generated files.